stoman/HashCode2018/README.md

 output files (for instance by `make data`), then call `make grades.html` and open the resulting HTML file in a browser.
 More commands can be found in the `Makefile`.

+All code was written during less than 4 hours during the contest and is there not optimized for readability, reusability, etc.

 # Authors